aMarCruz/react-native-text-size/README.md

 fontVariant   | array | (none)
 letterSpacing | number | 0

+`fontFromSpecs` uses an implicit `allowsFontScaling:true` and, since this is not a measuring function, `includeFontPadding` has no meaning.

 <a name="tsfontinfo"></a> **TSFontInfo**

-JS object with info for the given font and size, units in [_SP_](https://developer.android.com/guide/topics/resources/more-resources#Dimension) in Android or points in iOS using floating point numbers.
+The result is a Promise that resolves to a JS object with info for the given font and size, units in [_SP_](https://developer.android.com/guide/topics/resources/more-resources#Dimension) in Android or points in iOS, using floating point numbers where applicable\*.

-Using floats is more accurate\* than integers and allows you to use your preferred rounding method, but remember RN doesn't work with subpixels in Android and will truncate this values.

 Property    | Type   | Details
 ----------- | ------ | --------
-fontFamily  | string | Can be `null`.
-In Android it is the same string passed as parameter. fontName    | string | Can be `null` in iOS, always `undefined` in Android. fontSize    | number | It may be different from the given parameter if it includes decimals. fontStyle   | TFontStyle   | 'normal' or 'italic'. fontWeight  | TFontWeight  | 'normal' or 'bold'. fontVariant | TFontVariant | _iOS only_, `undefined` in Android. ascender    | number | The recommended distance above the baseline for singled spaced text. descender   | number | The recommended distance below the baseline for singled spaced text. top         | number | _Android only_.
+fontFamily  | string | In Android it is the same string passed as parameter. fontName    | string |_iOS only_, always `undefined` in Android. fontSize    | number | It may be different from the given parameter if it includes decimals. fontStyle   | TFontStyle   | 'normal' or 'italic'. fontWeight  | TFontWeight  | 'normal' or 'bold', on iOS it can go from '100' to '900'. fontVariant | TFontVariant | _iOS only_, always `undefined` in Android. ascender    | number | The recommended distance above the baseline for singled spaced text. descender   | number | The recommended distance below the baseline for singled spaced text. capHeight   | number | _iOS only_ Height of capital characters. xHeight     | number | _iOS only_ Height of lowercase "x". top         | number | _Android only_.
 Maximum distance above the baseline for the tallest glyph in the font. bottom      | number | _Android only_.
-Maximum distance below the baseline for the lowest glyph in the font. leading     | number | The recommended additional space to add between lines of text. lineHeight  | number | The recommended line height (remember, in _sp_).
+Maximum distance below the baseline for the lowest glyph in the font. leading     | number | The recommended additional space to add between lines of text. lineHeight  | number | The recommended line height (remember, _SP_ in Android).
 It should be greater if text contain Unicode symbols, such as emojis.
 _hash       | number | Hash code, maybe useful for debugging.

-\* Please consider no more than 5 digits of precision in this values.
+> \* Using floats is more accurate than integers and allows you to use your preferred rounding method, but consider no more than 5 digits of precision in this values.
+Also, remember RN doesn't work with subpixels in Android and will truncate this values.

 See more in: